-The per capita income in Lawndale in 2010 was $17,100, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $68,400 for a family of four.
+The per capita income in Lawndale in 2010 was $18,162, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $72,648 for a family of four.

 Lawndale is a somewhat ethnically-diverse town.
 The people who call Lawndale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawndale residents report their race to be White, followed by Black or African-American.
-Lawndale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.05% of the town’s residents.
-Important ancestries of people in Lawndale include English, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Lawndale include Irish, English, Scots-Irish, and Scottish.